cybersleuth2/HuggingFace_CollegeComparisonAgent/README.md

 ## Hugging Face - Agents Course - Unit 1

 **How does it work:
 User inputs up to 3 colleges in the prompt template.
-The College Comparison Agent makes an API call to https://collegescorecard.ed.gov/ and then outputs the comparison to the user screen.
+The College Comparison Agent makes an API call to https://collegescorecard.ed.gov/ and outputs the comparison to the user screen.

 **Known Issues:
 - Agent hallucinates or data is not being pulled correctly